starknet-edu/starknet-cairo-101/README.md

 This workshop focuses on *reading* Cairo code and StarkNet smart contracts to understand its syntax.
 You do not need to code or install anything on your machine to follow and complete it.​

 ​
-It will take you some time in order to get started (doing the first two exercises) into the tutorial.
+It will take you some time in order to get started (doing the first two exercises) in the tutorial.
 Hang on!
 Once there, things will flow more easily.
 You're learning!​

 ### Where am I?